redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 > If you haven't used TailwindCSS before just know that the `m` in the className is short for "margin" and the `4` refers to four "units" of margin.
 By default one unit is 0.25rem.
 So "m-4" is equivalent to `margin: 1rem`.

-Our amazing blog posts will obviously garner a huge and passionate fanbase and we will very rarely have only a single comment.
-Let's work on displaying a list of comments.

 ### Testing

-We don't want Santa to skip our house for being naughty developers so let's test our Comment component.
+We don't want Santa to skip our house for being naughty developers so let's test our **Comment** component.
 We could test that the author's name and the body of the comment appear, as well as the date it was posted.

 The default test that comes with a generated component just makes sure that no errors are thrown, which is the least we could ask of our components!

-Let's add a sample Comment to the test and check that the various parts are being rendered:
+Let's add a sample comment to the test and check that the various parts are being rendered:

 ```javascript{9-21}
 // web/src/components/Comment.test.js

 import { render, screen } from '@redwoodjs/testing'
 import Comment from './Comment'

 describe('Comment', () => {